Florida Enhanced Sentences:

 Habitual Violent Felony Offender law

-“Habitual Violent Felony Offender” means a defendant for whom the court may impose an extended term of imprisonment, if the defendant has previously been convicted of a violent felony or an attempt or conspiracy to commit a violent felony for
+“Habitual Violent Felony Offender” means a defendant for whom the court may impose an extended term of imprisonment, if the defendant has previously been convicted of a violent felony or an attempt or conspiracy to commit a violent felony for such offenses as

 b.
 Sexual battery;